bllizzartt/openai-class/README.md

 # Jarvis

-Here, I did a bunch of the warmups, but my main deliverable is Jarvis.js This is a early stage personal assistant that listens to my commands.
+Here, I did many warmups, but my main deliverable is Jarvis.js.
+This is an early-stage personal assistant that listens to my commands.